-Note: If you have an Hardware Management Console (HMC), you must manage your platform dumps with the HMC.
-For details, see "Copying a dump using a Hardware Management Console" on page 67.
+Note: If you have a management console, you must manage your platform dumps with the management console.
+For details, see "Copying a dump by using a management console" on page 65.

 Platform dumps are saved in Linux in the following directory: /var/log/dump/